Looking to gain some experience before law school? Keep reading for our list of the best pre-law jobs.

 It’s common for legal assistants to schedule appointments for lawyers and their clients, answer customer inquiries, or process invoices.
 Pre-law students who work as legal assistants can gain experience working in a corporate environment and develop vital skills related to multitasking, project management, and customer service.

-Legal assistants usually make about $53,639 a year.
-The exact pre-law salary for a legal assistant can vary based on the law firm or organization, location, and experience.
+Entry-level legal assistants make around $33 per hour.
+The exact salary for a legal assistant can vary based on the law firm or organization, location, and experience.
 Here are the main tasks they’re in charge of:

 Working in retail forces you to learn valuable soft skills related to customers.
 Whether you work as a cashier in a grocery store or an inventory clerk in a clothing boutique, retail will help you hone your communication skills.
 Typically, retail work involves working as a team, interacting with different kinds of customers, and meeting tight deadlines!

-Retail workers typically earn around $35,535 a year.
+Retail workers can make around $15 per hour.
 The exact salary can change based on the store, location, and experience.

 Here are the main tasks they handle: